Alpha, Beta, and Early Access

-Beta releases are early versions of the next major update.
-They follow the alpha release and are typically made available weeks before the final release.
+A Beta release is an early version of the next major update.
+It follows the alpha release and is typically made available weeks before the final release.
 In Mambu, a Beta feature is used only in the API context.
 The functionality has had all major issues fixed and has been rigorously tested for an official release.

 The main purpose of a Beta feature is to provide a fully functioning demo of the Alpha feature.
 This second round of feedback will help the development team to:

 - Make user-led changes to the existing functionality.

 - Capture ideas for additional functionality (that can be implemented at a later date).